marqeta/marqeta-python/README.md

 # Returns a specific card - PAN visible
 card = client.cards.find_show_pan(token)

-# Returns a card metadata
+# Retrieve a card by its barcode
 card = client.cards.find_by_barcode(barcode)

 # Creates a card